DeadWisdom/blazon/README.md

 systems, but also the schemas themselves.
 This will let us connect heterogeneous systems simply by mapping schemas and constraints from one to the next.

+## Features Missing

+- Schema $ref resolution
+- Generating JSON Schemas with $ref and other $special properties
+- Type-hint plugins for mypy and others to treat the objects like dataclasses based on the schemas
+- Schema translation

+...
+I think that's it.

 # Advanced Topics

 These advanced topics go into the various actions that are taken on data in Blazon.
 We try to